hotosm/insights/README.md

 It took 3 minutes and 11 seconds to load the replications for 1 hour of OSM Planet minutes repliation.
 Log file shows the start and end sequances example in the resources folder.
 ### OSMH Data Flow

-Loading multiple countries historical OSM elements would need going through Pre-processing the historical file for the new country and OSHM run steps.
+Loading multiple countries historical OSM elements would need going through Pre-processing the historical file for the new country and OSHM run steps again.

 ![OSMH flow chart](/resources/flowchart.PNG)

+### TODO: find country for later added OSM country history

+TDC...
-### TODO: Indexes creation
+### Indexes Creation

+After loading you country of interest, you can build postgres indexes on the `osm_element_history` table to support the types of queries you are interested to run.

+    CREATE INDEX osm_element_history_timestamp_idx ON public.osm_element_history ("timestamp");
+    CREATE INDEX osm_element_history_country_idx ON public.osm_element_history (country);
+    CREATE INDEX osm_element_history_tags_idx ON public.osm_element_history USING GIN (tags);
+    CREATE INDEX osm_element_history_changeset_idx ON public.osm_element_history (changeset);

+[GIN index](https://www.postgresql.org/docs/current/textsearch-indexes.html) are recommended for the tags as tags might be the main search fields in queries.
+GIN indexes are bigger than GiST but they are recommneded.
+Bear in mind that after creating the indexes, you can run OSMH loading but it would take longer time as postgres would need to updae the indexes after inserting new OSM Elemnts.

+## TODO: Sample Queries on the OSM Element History

+TBC...